SedCore/FTDropBlock/README.md

 }
 ```
 ## License
-Please refer to the License.md file.
+Please refer to the LICENSE file.